kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 the possibility of a race condition: if two appenders write batches at the same time they might both get the same sequence token, but only one of the writes will succeed.
-As with any batch-level error, the appender will try again; there will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as any given process is likely to win the race).
+As with any batch-level error, the appender will try again; there will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as the chance of winning this race is equally likely for all appenders).

 In releases prior to 2.0.1, the appender would report this situation as an error, which was distracting.
 Retries are now transparent, unless they happen repeatedly, in which case they'll